mlvahsen/SchoenoplectusGermination/README.md

-# *Schoenplectus americanus* Germination Manscript
+# *Schoenoplectus americanus* Germination Manscript
 Code and data for Schoenoplectus americanus germination manuscript

 All R scripts are written assuming the below organizational structure: